 Natural rubber has been cultivated in West Kalimantan’s local plantation as early as the turn of the twentieth century (Setyamidjaja, 1993).
 Some of the smallholder farmers we met inherited a part of their rubber plantation land from their parents or grandparents, who passed on traditional planting and harvesting practices.

-Natural rubber liquid is commonly collected by slitting the tree bark usually every three days.
+Natural rubber liquid is commonly collected by sliting the tree bark usually every three days.
 The liquid will be left to coagulate into a small cup for 3-7 days before being sold to middlemen.
 From our observations, the rubber yields come in two types: (i) rubber lumps or as the locals like to call it bakwan, and (ii) rubber sheets.

 A race against the weather and pests

 As we met with farmers, we found that they are more inclined to sell their natural rubber in the form of rubber lumps rather than processing it into sheets.
 This is because rubber lumps can be sold as soon as the liquid hardens, requiring less labor and time compared to rubber sheets.
 However, rubber lumps are worth less than sheets when sold to middlemen as the former contains higher water content.
-Farmers can receive at least 1,500 rupiah extra income per kg of rubbers they produce if they chose to process it into rubber sheets.
+Farmers can receive at least 1,500 rupiah extra income per kg of rubber they produce if they chose to process it into rubber sheets.

 We also learned that weather plays a key role in rubber cultivation.
 The sun expedites the rubber drying process, decreasing the water content.
 Rain, on the other hand, spoils the collected liquid.
-One farmer indicated that just a single occurence of heavy rain can wash away his entire harvest.
+One farmer indicated that just a single occurrence of heavy rain can wash away his entire harvest.
 Since farmers depend on their rubber plantation as their main source of income, unpredictable weather, especially in the context of climate change, significantly affects their livelihood.